 How awesome are these Chinese New Year films?

 Learning Chinese through movies can be entertaining and eye-opening, and you can even practice with short clips on FluentU.
-This Chinese language learning program curates clips from Chinese movies, TV shows and other media, all with interactive subtitles and flashcards for easier studying.

 Whatever you watch for New Year, be sure to whip up some 饺子 (jiǎozi) — steamed dumplings and fresh orange tea before beginning your marathon.
 Why not invite some friends over as well?
 If you can share Chinese culture with the world in a positive and fun way, why not do it?